epicblockchain/epic-miner/README.md

 ![new password](images/newpassword.png)

 3. Click apply.
-4. Type the old password.
+4. Type the old password (which may be the default password "letmein").
 5. Your password will have changed to the password you entered into the new text field.
+Use this instead of "letmein" from now on.

 # Updating individual miners